ServiceStackApps/Chat-React/README.md

 <!-- endbuild -->
 ```

-React's `JSXTransformer.js` is what enables the ideal experience of directly referencing and compiling `.jsx` files in the browser at runtime - avoiding any manual pre-compilation steps and retaining the instant `F5` iterative dev workflow.
+React's `JSXTransformer.js` is what enables the optimal experience of letting you directly reference `.jsx` files in HTML as if they were normal `.js` files by transpiling and executing `.jsx` files directly in the browser at runtime - avoiding the need for any manual pre-compilation steps and retaining the fast `F5` iterative dev cycle that we've come to expect from editing `.js` files.

 ```html
 <!-- build:js js/app.jsx.js -->